Satwik1209/tuberculosis-detection/README.md

 **Tuberculosis(TB) data:
 -----------------------
-700 TB data are collected from different publicly accessible dataset.
-2800 TB data are collected from NIAID TB portal program dataset by signing an agreement.
--306 CXR images from BELARUS TB portal program dataset[2].
+-30 CXR images from BELARUS TB portal program dataset[2].
--394 CXR image from NLM [1]
+-14 CXR image from NLM [1]
--2800 CXR images are collected from NIAID TB portal program dataset[3].
+-56 CXR images are collected from NIAID TB portal program dataset[3].

 Note: Due to the data-sharing restriction, we have to direct the potential user to NIAID website where you can get data-sharing agreement signing option and you can get DICOM images from there easily.

 ***Normal images:
 ----------------------------------------
-3500 Normal data are collected from from two different dataset.
+100 Normal data are collected from from two different dataset.
--406 CXR images are collected from NLM [1]
+-40 CXR images are collected from NLM [1]
--3094 CXR images are collected from RSNA [4]
+-60 CXR images are collected from RSNA [4]

 ***Please cite the follwoing two articles if you are using this dataset: